 Proof of this can be seen in the growth in spending on cloud computing.
 It has been growing at 4.5 times the rate of IT spending since 2009 and is expected to grow at 6 times the rate of IT spending in the next 3-5 years.
 Whether we’re ready for it or not, the cloud is now ubiquitous and unless small and medium-sized businesses embrace this trend they will surely fail.

 Whilst big business has been leading the charge with automating processes early adopters in the SME market have also been busy.
 However, International Data Corporation predicts that more than two-thirds of digital transitions will fail by 2018.
 Its report, “FutureScape: Worldwide CIO Agenda 2016 Predictions,” indicates 70 per cent of siloed digital transformation initiatives will fail due to insufficiencies in the areas of:

 - project management

-You can make your business one of the successful transformers though by following simple guidelines when digitising your processes and procedures.
+You can make your business one of the successful transformers though by following simple guidelines and getting virtual CFO help when digitising your processes and procedures.

 Steps to Successful Digitisation

-- The most important step is to fully document your existing processes.
+- The most important step is to enlist some virtual CFO help to fully document your existing processes.
 This should be done by someone who is not familiar with the process so that all steps and the tacit knowledge they hold are not missed.
 Skipping this step will only lead to user frustration and eventual failure because the new system will probably not work.

 - Choose one process or procedure to transition and the cloud provider.
 For example, you might move employee onboarding paperwork online or time reporting.
 Make sure your provider provides scalable solutions or can easily integrate with other cloud apps.